 Join us each third Tuesday of the month from 5PM – 6:30PM Pacific for some female founder community, connection and co-creation.
-We’ll share a “one breath” summary of our businesses and do an #ask of what we need to help our businesses through this rough period and what we can #offer the community.
+Each month is a bit different but we often share a “one breath” summary of our businesses and do an #ask of what we need to help our businesses through this rough period and what we can #offer the community.

 Let’s change this tide together!

 I had a great time and met some amazing women.
 I will absolutely check out the programs and look forward to seeing you all again soon.– Ashleigh Marie BrownFounder of CLAIRE

 - January 19